Identity Fabric: What You Need to Know

 Relationship between Identity Fabric and Zero-Trust Architecture

 The relationship between Identity Fabric and Zero-Trust Architecture represents a symbiotic alignment in the sphere of cybersecurity.
 As organizations navigate the waters of digital transformation and the expansion of remote workforces, they turn to Identity Fabric to forge a robust, multifactor foundation for identity assurance and access management.
-This foundational aspect holds significant weight within a Zero Trust framework, which operates on the principal ethos of “never trust, always verify,” and thus demands a heavy focus on stringent identity verification for each entity—be it user or device—in the network.

 Identity Fabric and Zero Trust Synergy